-Students wanting to take a course through Urbana Theological Seminary are required to register online through Urbana Seminary's new College Management Software, Populi.
+Students wanting to take a course through Urbana Theological Seminary are required to register online through Urbana Seminary's College Management Software, Populi.

 How to Register